 At the end of the apprenticeship do you get certified or do you have to do additional schooling for that?
 If so do you offer that next step?
 Currently, we offer a certificate to all apprentices who finish the summer, and certification to those who either 1) pass evaluations in mid September, 2) complete Wolf Journey field exercises during the off-season, or 3) return the following summer to work and complete loose-ends.
 However, please note that we are also undergoing accreditation by the Washington State Workforce Training & Education Coordinating Board, and arranging college credits with a national university for those who want to add that option for additional fees.
 Until those steps are accomplished, your certification will only be as good as our reputation without accreditation.
 None of these certification or credit steps are necessary to be hired onto our staff, nor do they impede our work toward helping you get hired or established elsewhere.

 What is the potential for work upon graduating from the Blue Skye Farm Internship or Earth Skills Teaching Apprenticeship?
-Potential for future work as a lead instructor will depend on enrollment in camps, your progress on improving your earth skills, the number of camps for which you assisted in the past, your previous education and work experience, and our assessment of your teaching skills.
+Nearly everyone who completes a summer with us is hired the following year, or gets a stellar job in the field elsewhere.
+That said, potential for future work as a lead instructor will depend on our enrollment levels, your progress on improving your earth skills, the number of camps for which you assisted in the past, your previous education and work experience, and our assessment of your teaching skills.
 Remember, the teaching apprenticeship is designed for people who really want to share these skills with others in the near future.
 Beyond the training period, you will be learning the skills vicariously while on the job, and ultimately, it is up to you to practice on your own during the off-season to become accomplished in these earth skills, although you may enroll in any of our academic year courses as well.

 We’re looking forward to receiving your application, but feel free to call or email us so we can clarify any questions you have.
 There is so very much to gain and to give in this program, so we’re looking forward to sharing it with you. – Chris & Kim